Childhood is short. Summer is even shorter.

 3. Cultivate an atmosphere of growth

-What’s something that didn’t go so well during your time schooling at home?
+What’s something that didn’t go so well for your child during this school year?
 Focus on strengthening that area this summer.

 While it’s important to play and relax, it’s also crucial to keep learning and growing through the summer months.

 For instance, I’m so tired of online learning and am looking for ways to help my youngest keep up on his math skills.
 This summer we’re using Learning Math Wrap-Ups to strengthen his multiplication and division facts.
-Check out this whole line of awesome hands-on learning wrap-ups HERE, where you will get 20% off and free shipping too!
+Check out this whole line of awesome hands-on learning wrap-ups HERE.

 4. Teach life skills